kokizzu/kokizzu-benchmark/ser-deser/README.md

 - github.com/ichiban/tnetstrings
 - github.com/bytedance/sonic *
 - github.com/segmentio/encoding/json *
+- github.com/go-json-experiment/json *

 * = not safe for >2^53

 ## TL;DR

-- `goccy/go-json` is the average fastest on all use case (rank 1-2-2), but if you need to store integer more than the JSON standard (2^53), then  `vmihailenco/msgpack/v5` on average is the fastest and best for map to struct use case (rank 1-2-5 excluding all json). `mitchellh/mapstructure` the best for struct to struct/map use case (rank 5-1-1 excluding all json).
+- `goccy/go-json` is the average fastest on all use case (rank 1-2-2), but if you need to store integer more than the JSON standard number/double (2^53), then  `vmihailenco/msgpack/v5` on average is the fastest and best for map to struct use case (rank 1-2-5 excluding all json). `mitchellh/mapstructure` the best for struct to struct/map use case (rank 5-1-1 excluding all json).
-- beware that some library not truly compatible with stdlib (encoding/json) even if they are claim to be.
+- beware that some library not having same behavior as stdlib (`encoding/json`) even if they are claim to be (`goccy/go-json` is one that I found compatible, while `jsoniter` and easyjson` [didn't](//github.com/kokizzu/gotro/tree/master/W2)).
 - These are the list of encoding that can serialize-deserialize everything properly:
   - vmihailenco/msgpack/v5
   - fxamacker/cbor/v2